Mutation classes of \tilde{A}_n-quivers and derived equivalence classification of cluster tilted algebras of type \tilde{A}_n: Derived equivalence classification of cluster tilted algebras of type

 \begin{lem} Let $A = KQ/I$ be a cluster tilted algebra of type $\tAn$.
 Let $r_1, \ r_2, \ s_1$ and $s_2$ be the parameters of $Q$ which are defined in \ref{parameters}.
 Then $A$ is derived equivalent to a cluster tilted algebra corresponding to a quiver in normal form as in Figure~\ref{normal_form}. \end{lem}

-\begin{proof} First we note that the number of oriented $3$-cycles with full relations is invariant under derived equivalence for gentle algebras (see \cite{Holm}), i.e., the number $r_2+s_2$ is an invariant.
-Furthermore, from Proposition $B$ in \cite{Avella-Geiss} we know that the number of arrows is also invariant under derived equivalence, i.e., the number $r_1+s_1$ is an invariant, too.
-Later, we show in the proof of Theorem \ref{main_result} that the single parameters $r_1, \ r_2, \ s_1$ and $s_2$ are invariants of derived equivalence.
+\begin{proof} First, the number of oriented $3$-cycles with full relations is invariant under derived equivalence for gentle algebras (see \cite{Holm}), so the number $r_2+s_2$ is an invariant.
+From Proposition $B$ in \cite{Avella-Geiss}, we know that the number of arrows is also invariant under derived equivalence, so the number $r_1+s_1$ is an invariant, too.
+Later, we show in the proof of Theorem \ref{main_result} that the single parameters $r_1, \ r_2, \ s_1$ and $s_2$ are invariants under derived equivalence.

 Our strategy in this proof is to go through the proof of Lemma \ref{mutate_to_normalform} and define a tilting complex for each mutation in the Steps $1$ and $2$.
 We can omit the three other steps since these are just the same situations as in the first two steps.
 We show that if we mutate at some vertex of the quiver $Q$ and obtain a quiver $Q^*$, then the two corresponding cluster tilted algebras are derived equivalent.